vierstralab/footprint-tools/docs/source/detect.rst

 Step 3: Download or create a 6-mer cleavage bias model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The sequence bias model is the basis of FTD.
+The sequence bias model is the basis of footprint detection.
 A model file contains 2 columns that contain a sequence k-mer and a relative preference value.
 While the bias model can be of any *k*-mer size, we typically use 6mers with the cleavage occurring between the 3rd and 4th base.
 You can make your own 6mer preference model with :download:`examples/generate_bias_model.sh<../../examples/generate_bias_model.sh>` or use :download:`this pre-computed model <../../data/vierstra_et_al.6mer-model.txt>` (also found in
 ``data`` folder).

 .. literalinclude:: ../../data/vierstra_et_al.6mer-model.txt